-Uric acid is an essential molecule necessary for excretion of excess nutrients.
-However, at chronically high levels, serum uric acid ('SUA") acts through a newly discovered mechanism to cause disease.
-If untreated, high uric acid levels may eventually lead to permanent bone, joint and tissue damage, kidney disease, such as ADPKD and AKI, and heart disease.
+Uric acid is an essential molecule necessary for excretion of excess purines and nutrients within the circulation.
+However, at chronically high levels, serum uric acid ("SUA") acts through a newly discovered mechanism to cause disease.
+If untreated, high uric acid levels may eventually lead to the development of gout, kidney stones, cardiovascular disease, permanent bone, joint and tissue damage, kidney disease, such as ADPKD and AKI, and heart disease.
 Research has also shown a link between high uric acid levels and cardiovascular and renal diseases, hypertension, insulin resistance, type 2 diabetes, high blood pressure, and fatty liver disease.
 Figure 1 provides a background on the formation and use of uric acid in the body.

 Figure 1: Dietary sources of purines such as yeast, shellfish, organ meats can lead to chronically increased nucleic acids and purines in the circulation.
 Both are broken down by the liver into uric acid for excretion.
 Fructose stimulates the liver to produce endogenous purines and can lead to increased serum uric acid.
 Prior to arrival at the bladder, uric acid can be reabsorbed by the kidney for re-use as a building block for new purine and nucleotide synthesis.
+In addition, recent epidemiologic studies have reported that certain genetic factors, predispose some individuals to chronically high levels of uric acid and secondary disease.

-We are focusing on a pipeline-in-a-product strategy with new applications of selected product candidates that treat such diseases and conditions related to high SUA, particularly ADPKD.
+We are focusing on a pipeline-in-a-product strategy with new applications of selected product candidates that treat such diseases and conditions related to chronically high SUA, particularly ADPKD.